hsanshine/myappsample/README.md

-# my app
+# mysampleapp
-this is my app
+sample app from tutorials on using GitHub Just a sample repository on learning how to use github